 Although the approach is similar, there is a key difference here: Twitter’s AI is not sorting songs, its sorting opinions, and ideas.
 This has huge consequences since it could influence the users’ personal opinions.

-While there’s an AI model with potential bias sorting out tweets for the user feed, the user unaware of this is consuming this feed of ideas; raising questions around free speech, propaganda, feedback loops, and censorship.
+While there’s an AI model with potential bias sorting out tweets for the user feed, the user unaware of this is consuming this feed of ideas; raising questions about free speech, propaganda, feedback loops, and censorship.

 Another case where the black-boxing approach caused issues was in 2019 when several users including Apple’s co-founder Steve Wozniak encountered gender bias in Apple Card’s AI model.
 In Wozniak’s case, the AI automatically set a credit limit for his wife which was ten times lower than his, despite the fact that they both shared the same assets; all without providing a clear explanation.